Cyst Removal in Manhattan: Epidermoid, Sebaceous & Pilar Cysts

 Anesthesia During Cyst Removal: What to Expect

-Local anesthesia is the standard for most outpatient cyst removal procedures.
-It is administered through a small needle to numb the skin and tissue surrounding the cyst.
-This allows you to remain awake and relaxed while the area being treated is completely numb.
+All cyst removal procedures at Dr. Jaliman’s practice are performed under local anesthesia, administered through a small needle to numb the skin and surrounding tissue.
+Patients remain awake and comfortable throughout while the treated area is completely numb.

-After the cyst is fully removed, the site is cleaned and sutured (stitched) for proper healing.
+After the cyst is fully removed, the site is cleaned and sutured to support healing, minimize scarring, and reduce infection risk.
 The number of stitches depends on the size and depth of the incision.
-Proper suturing is essential for:

 Understanding the Costs of Cyst Removal in NYC